crsandeep/spring-boot-kotlin-app/README.md

 ## Goal

-In this guide, we will be building a Kotlin RESTful web services using Spring boot and Spring MVC/JAX-RS.
+In this guide, we will be building a Kotlin RESTful web services using Spring boot and Spring MVC / JAX-RS.
+Instructions are provided to use either Spring MVC or JAX-RS.
 We will be adding unit tests and integration tests.

+_Note: I have used Maven in the uploaded source code but I have provided instructions to use Gradle instead of Maven._

 ## Setup